alexander-novo/CS480Novotny/README.md

 This project loads object and material files to give planets a real planet look and simulate day/night time.
 To run this project ```cd PA4``` then follow the instructions in the README.md.

 ## PA5: Assimp Model Loader
 Nothing too new.
 Same models being loaded by Assimp this time.
+To run this project ```cd PA5``` then follow the instructions in the README.md.

+## PA6: Assimp Texture Loader
-To run this project ```cd PA4``` then follow the instructions in the README.md.
+Planets with textures and orbital paths.
+To run this project ```cd PA6``` then follow the instructions in the README.md.